Pizza Hut

-Pizza Hut is an American multinational restaurant chain and international franchise founded in 1958 in Wichita, Kansas by Dan and Frank Carney.
-They serve their signature pan pizza and other dishes including pasta, breadsticks and dessert at dine-in, take-out and delivery chain locations.
-They also serve chicken wings on their WingStreet menu.
+Pizza Hut, LLC is an American multinational pizza restaurant chain and international franchise founded in 1958 in Wichita, Kansas, by brothers Dan and Frank Carney.
+The chain, headquartered in Plano, Texas, operates 19,866 restaurants worldwide as of 2023.

-The chain, headquartered in Plano, Texas, operates 17,639 restaurants worldwide as of 2020, making it the world's largest pizza chain by number of locations.
-It is owned by Yum!
-Brands, Inc., one of the world's largest restaurant companies.
+While studying at Wichita State University, the Carneys opened their first location, which quickly expanded to six outlets within a year.
+The brand began franchising in 1959, and its distinctive building style was designed by Chicago architect George Lindstrom in 1963.
+Pizza Hut experienced significant growth, including the acquisition by PepsiCo in 1977, followed by a spin-off into Tricon Global Restaurants, Inc., later renamed Yum!
+Brands in 2002, who are the current owners.

+Pizza Hut introduced PizzaNet in 1994, an early internet ordering experiment, and continued innovation with offerings like stuffed crust pizza introduced in 1995.
+Pizza Hut has adapted its model to include various restaurant formats, including the family-style dine-in locations, carry-out, and hybrid locations.
+It has ventured into international markets, tailoring its menu to local tastes.
+The brand faced challenges, including the closure of numerous dine-in locations in the United States and adjustments to its franchise operations.
+Despite these hurdles, Pizza Hut remains a significant player in the global fast-food industry, known for its innovative products and marketing strategies.

 History

-Pizza Hut began on May 31, 1958, by two brothers, Dan and Frank Carney, both Wichita State students, as a single location in Wichita, Kansas.
-The now famous little brick building was close to their childhood home and stomping grounds.
-The Carney brothers grew up in the College Hill neighborhood amongst many life long Wichita families where tree-lined streets were filled with historical homes with a scenic park as their playground.
-Six months after their launch, later they opened a second outlet and within a year they had six Pizza Hut restaurants.
+Pizza Hut was launched on May 31, 1958, by two brothers, Dan and Frank Carney, both Wichita State students, as a single location in Wichita, Kansas.
+Six months later they opened a second outlet, and within a year they were operating six locations.
+The brothers began franchising in 1959.

 One early employee was future Pro Football Hall of Fame head coach Bill Parcells, who had worked for the company while a college student and football player at Wichita State University.
-Parcells was considering a franchise for a career (as well as law school) but instead chose to enter coaching, eventually becoming a head coach in the National Football League.
+Parcells was considering a franchise for a career (as well as law school), but instead chose to enter coaching, eventually becoming a head coach in the National Football League.

-The brothers began franchising in 1959.
-The iconic Pizza Hut building style was designed in 1963 by Chicago architect George Lindstrom and was implemented in 1969.PepsiCo acquired Pizza Hut in November 1977.
-Twenty years later, Pizza Hut (alongside Taco Bell and Kentucky Fried Chicken) were spun off by PepsiCo on May 30, 1997, and all three restaurant chains became part of a new company named Tricon Global Restaurants, Inc. The company assumed the name of Yum!
+The iconic Pizza Hut building style with the distinctive red roof was introduced in 1969, and was later incorporated into the corporate logo.

+PepsiCo acquired Pizza Hut in November 1977.
+On May 30, 1997, PepsiCo spun off Pizza Hut, along with Taco Bell and Kentucky Fried Chicken, into a new company named Tricon Global Restaurants, Inc. The company assumed the name of Yum!
 Brands on May 22, 2002.

+The first Pizza Hut restaurant east of the Mississippi River was opened in Athens, Ohio, in 1966 by Lawrence Berberick and Gary Meyers.

+In the early 1970s, Pizza Hut opened several other chains to diversify its menu.
+These included the fast-food Mexican eatery Taco Kid; hamburger restaurant Next Door; steakhouse Flaming Steer; and barbecue restaurant Sutphen's.
+All four ventures were unsuccessful and closed by the end of the decade.